Pug: Breed history, common health issues, and nutritional needs

 How to keep your Pug at a healthy weight?

 Pugs are food-motivated, so keeping a check on how much they are eating is essential.
 Portion control is key; do not feed them too much in one meal.
 Because of their stout body and many skin folds, it is difficult to assess their body condition visually, so you need to check their weight frequently.
 Typically, it should be around 6–8 kg for both males and females.
+BLEP's Diet Calculator is built to give your pug the exact amount of nutrients that they need, without underfeeding or overfeeding them.
+With this, you’ll know exactly how much to feed your dog instead of leaving it to trial and error.

 Because pugs are highly trainable, many pet parents accidentally overfeed treats during training, so keeping a check on that is also necessary.
 Pugs are usually couch potatoes, but they need to be taken on light walks to keep their weight under control.
 However, because they’re prone to difficulty in breathing, do not overexercise them.